Best shoes for Disney World? Crocs clogs

 - Disney has very few rides where there is danger of shoes falling off.
 I was actually pretty worried about this.
 I think that a thrill ride park that has lots of hanging roller coasters or drop rides would require you to take off the Crocs and set them aside so that they didn’t fall off during the ride.
 The only ride at Disney that I took my Crocs off for was Soarin’ in Epcot, and they had a storage bin under the seat that the Crocs fit nicely in.

-It looks like Crocs have recently developed a couple of clogs that are well suited for outdoor use, like the Crocs Off Road and Crocs Crostrail models.
+It looks like Crocs have recently developed clogs that are well suited for outdoor use, the Crocs Off Road.

 Each have a more durable sole material and an adjustable heel strap.
 Look for a future review, as I plan to get a pair of these soon to try them out.
 I’ve yet to find a model of Crocs that I like to wear in the woods… too many holes for little sticks to poke through and impale my feet.
 However, for a more tame urban environment like a Disney theme park, Crocs clogs can’t be beat.